 Dynamic economic growth and a building boom are currently reshaping urban space in Cambodia.
 These processes are heavily dominated by short-term profit interests that marginalize needs-based or sustainability dimensions.
 Despite high local electricity prices and a long tradition of climate-mitigating vernacular architecture and urban patterns, most of the recently constructed buildings are neither energy-efficient nor adapted to the tropical climate.
 At the same time, the development towards a modern consumer society in Cambodia is leading to more resource-intensive lifestyles.
 This significantly affects the way buildings are designed, built and operated.
 Issues of sustainability have still not been sufficiently addressed by local decision-makers and stakeholders in the construction industry, the relevant ministries, the educational institutions and building users.

 To address these issues, the Build4People Project funded by the German Federal Ministry of Education and Research (BMBF) aims to research and promote sustainable building and urban development practices in Cambodia as well as pathways towards their realization.
 It has a long-term funding perspective with a project duration spread across several phases for a total of 8 years.
-The funding volume of the current 18-month definition phase is about 900,000 Euro.
+The total funding volume of the current 48-month Build4People RD phase is about 3,400,000 Euro.